 Dandelion root is one of the most effective detoxifying herbs.
-Working principally on the liver and gallbladder to help remove waste products, it also stimulates the kidneys to remove toxins in the urine.
+Working principally on the liver and gallbladder to help remove waste products, it also stimulates the kidneys to eliminate toxins in the urine.
 A well-balanced remedy, it encourages steady elimination of toxins due to infection or pollution.
 It is beneficial for many conditions, including constipation, skin problems such as acne, eczema, and psoriasis, and arthritic conditions, including osteoarthritis, and gout.

 Lion’s tooth, wild endive, blow ball, cankerwort, piss-in-bed; Löwenzahn (German); tarassaco, soffione (Italian); Mniszek pospolity, Mniszek Lekarski (Polish); pu gong ving (Chinese); Aghrioradhiki (Greek); chicoria (Mexican); Dient de Leon (Spanish)